stv976/ascii2bin/README.md

 * to ensure you understand the difference between ASCII numbers and binary numbers
 * to validate you understand how to convert a binary number into a decimal number

-The description of this assignment also includes more detail information about the suggestive development process.
-The various git commands usind within the process are provide to help you along your way.
+The description of this assignment also includes more detailed information about a suggestive development process.
+The various git commands usind within this process are provided to help you along your way.

 # Assignment